Burglar Alarm Registration

 Each registered alarm will have three (3) free false alarm calls each year.
-The fourth false alarm will be charged $50, which, will be waived if you attend an alarm class provided by the Honolulu Police Department.
-Each subsequent alarm will incur a service charge of $50 for each false alarm.
+Each subsequent false alarm will incur a service charge of $50.

 If you have a problem with your alarm which causes it to malfunction repeatedly within a seventy-two hour period you may ask that these be put together as one occurrence if you can show:

 Tips to reduce false alarms

 If you accidentally set off your alarm, let your alarm company know.
 Remember your pass code and/or password.

 Make sure that all alarm users and key holders to the building or home are trained to use the system and know the codes to arm and disarm the system including how to cancel a false alarm.

 Do not call 911 to cancel a false alarm.
 You should call your alarm company.

 You may arrange to have your alarm company call you or another designated person first, instead of the police, when your alarm is activated.
 This is known as verification.

 If you expect workers, real estate agents, delivery persons, etc., you should not set your alarm.
 If you must set your alarm, meet with the people at your site to deactivate the alarm.

 If your system sends a duress signal when an incorrect code is entered, you might consider having that feature disconnected.
 Often in a rush to arm or disarm the alarm, an incorrect code is entered and the police are dispatched.